-Here are some ideas for an RV interior renovation including dinette removal, dual recliner installation, sofa removal, flooring installation, custom TV cabinet and RV desk build, and window shade install.
+(UPDATED - New Flooring Installed) Our ongoing RV interior renovation of our Class C motorhome including dinette removal, dual recliner installation, sofa removal, flooring installation, custom TV cabinet and RV desk build, and window shade install.

 Drilling a hole in the roof of your RV is terrifying.
 Some times though, the best route from point A to point B is through a carefully placed hole in your roof.
 Here's how to drill a hole in your roof and run cables into your RV.